Key Takeaways

 Treatment Options

 Dialectical behaviour therapy is the most favoured therapy option for people with a high-functioning BPD diagnosis.
 This therapy method offers people with quiet BPD a comprehensive treatment approach, including individual therapy, phone coaching between sessions, and group therapy focusing on skill building.
-Group therapy can improve the person’s emotion regulation and distress tolerance by equipping them with resources to overcome various interpersonal challenges.
+Group therapy can improve emotion regulation and distress tolerance by equipping individuals with resources to overcome interpersonal challenges.

 Medication can be combined with psychotherapy to treat symptoms of BPD.
 Mindfulness can be particularly beneficial for people with quiet BPD because it increases their awareness of the present moment.
 This enables people to build an identity separate from the overwhelming internalised emotions rather than maintaining a destructive attachment to them.
 Whether you seek treatment for yourself or a loved one struggling with quiet BPD, finding a therapist with relevant experience is essential.